-’90 Day Fiancé’ Faked?
+’90 Day Fiance’ Faked?
 Insiders Reveal Scenes Are Scripted And Salaries Are Shockingly Low

-The TLC reality series 90 Day Fiancé is a popular show that follows couples who must go through the K-1 Visa process, which is where someone from another country comes to the United States and has 90 days to marry a US citizen.
+The TLC reality series 90 Day Fiance is a popular show that follows couples who must go through the K-1 Visa process, which is where someone from another country comes to the United States and has 90 days to marry a U.S. citizen.

 Over four seasons, the series has followed multiple couples as they face everything from language barriers to culture shock to the skepticism of family and friends.
-The show has been successful, but the cast has never been able to reveal how much they get paid…until now.
+The show has been successful, but the cast has never been able to reveal how much they get paid — until now.
 A loophole has allowed some to speak out, and fans are shocked by the numbers.

 The Hollywood Gossip reports that the contracts signed by the cast prohibit them from revealing any trade secrets, which keeps what is going on behind the scenes relatively unknown to fans.
-And it’s not just the cast, but also the crew that must keep their lips sealed.
-The fact is if you want to get paid you have to keep your mouth shut.
+And it’s not just the cast, as the crew must also keep their lips sealed.
+If you want to get paid, you have to keep your mouth shut.

 But things have taken a turn with the story of Annie and David.
-Annie is from Thailand and David is from the United States, and they are planning to marry after Annie moves to the US.
-Annie comes from poverty and is half David’s age, and she is planning to live a much more comfortable life with her fiancé.
-However, it turns out David is not as wealthy as she imagined, and when they move to the United States, they end up staying with David’s friend Chris, and his pregnant wife, Nikki.
+Annie is from Thailand and David is from the United States, and they are planning to marry after Annie moves to the U.S. Annie comes from poverty and is half David’s age, and she is planning to live a much more comfortable life with her fiance.
+However, it turns out David is not as wealthy as she imagined, and when they move to the United States, they end up staying with David’s friend Chris and his pregnant wife, Nikki.

 So last week David’s friend ask if Annie can do a Thai massage and this week his daughter asked if she can do nails